tsilva/curriculum-vitae/README.md

 - **Role:** Senior iOS Developer (Full-time)
 - **Location:** Austin, Texas · Remote

-As an iOS developer for Rocksauce Studios, I worked on more than a dozen projects for different clients.
+Rocksauce Studios was a mobile app development company that specializes in creating custom apps for businesses and startups.
+While working at Hive Solutions, I was contracted by them to work on more than a dozen projects for different clients, always as an iOS developer.

 ## [Toptal](https://www.toptal.com/)

 - **Duration:** Apr 2012 - Present
 - **Role:** Senior Software Engineer

 Toptal is a marketplace for top developers and top companies.
-It has a very strict screening process, that allows only highly technical developers who speak English proficiently to pass through.
-I have worked through Toptal with several companies, in medium to long-term arrangements, receiving excellent feedback from all clients until now.Toptal is a marketplace for top developers and top companies.
-It has a very strict screening process, that allows only highly technical developers who speak English proficiently to pass through.
-I have worked through Toptal with several companies, in medium to long-term arrangements, receiving excellent feedback from all clients until now.
+It has a very strict screening process, that screens for deep technical skills and high English language proficiency.
+Through Toptal I worked for multiple companies, in medium to long-term arrangements, receiving excellent feedback from all clients.

 ## [Hive Solutions](https://www.hive.pt/)